 - The danger that comes with using paper wallets is that if you lose them, you automatically lose your coins.
 They provide no recovery process.

-As the name suggests, Litecoin Wallets majorly serve the business of exchanging various currencies into Litecoins.
+As the title suggests, Litecoin Wallets majorly serve the business of exchanging various currencies into Litecoins.
 They are mostly used for trading Litecoins rather than spending them.
 Exchange wallets do not require any software to be installed hence can be accessed on any computer.
 They allow you to exchange Litecoins into other currencies such as Dollars and Euros.